dobromirmontauk/open-leadership-management-cookbook/recipes☢️/management☢️/increasing_the_capacity_to_win☢️/growing☢️/reviews 🚧/README.md

 #### Demonstration of Company Virtues
 I make the Virtues a required part of the self-review -- that way they have 'teeth'.
 Each employee must rank themselves 1-5 on each Virtue and provide a bullet point on what they need to get to the next level.
 If they are a 5 (you should have quite a few!) then they need to include one bullet on how they can help _someone else_ improve -- since that's what 5s are supposed to do...

+#### Examples
+I have my self-reviews going back almost 15 years now.
+I'm happy to share examples of how I do this for myself if you reach out to ask.

 ## Peer Feedback
 Peer feedback, also called 360 degree feedback, is a process where peers get to give each other feedback.
 In this case 'peers' are usually anyone in the company other than the direct manager; it can include other teams, other departments, or even skip-level managers.
 This process is often run as part of the Review/Compensation cycle, but sometimes you'll see it run completely independently, to make it clearer that is feedback for growth and does not impact the employee's compensation.
 Use your judgement.